kodadot/developers/docs/tutorials/how-to-testflight-and-nova-setup.md

 - Once you set up your nova wallet, you need to go back to Testflight app, click on Nova wallet and change the build version to 2.2.1(2)
 - This won't do anything with your current account state of the wallet
+- Open Testlflight and open Nova wallet

 ![testflight5](/kodadot-phone-ios/testflight5.png)

+- Scroll down a bit and choose "previous builds"

 ![testflight6](/kodadot-phone-ios/testflight6.png)

+- Choose 2.2.1 and continue

 ![testflight7](/kodadot-phone-ios/testflight7.png)

+- Choose install

 ![testflight8](/kodadot-phone-ios/testflight8.png)

+- Confirm and you are ready!
+- This older build will allow you to see dapps browser and try KodaDot

 ![testflight9](/kodadot-phone-ios/testflight9.png)